 Green bond issuances for renewable projects

-In September 2018, Alliant Energy’s Iowa energy company, Interstate Power & Light Company (IPL), completed the issuance of $500 million of green bonds.
-We are spending an amount equal to the net proceeds from the sale of these bonds for renewable energy generation projects that will be owned and operated by IPL.
-IPL is the eighth investment-grade energy company in the nation to sell green bonds.
+In September 2018, Alliant Energy’s Iowa energy company, Interstate Power & Light Company (IPL), completed the issuance of $500 million 4.10% green bonds due 2028.
+We are spending an amount equal to the net proceeds from the sale of these bonds for wind and solar energy generation projects that will be owned and operated by IPL.